konveyor/konveyor.github.io/content/Move2Kube/transformers.md

     - `name` : `string` - Name of the parameterizer.
 - `spec` : `object`
     - `parameterizers` : `array[object]` - List of parameterizer objects.
         - `target` : `string` - Sets the field to parameterize.
-The syntax is same as `yq` dot notation which is explained in more detail in a later section.
+The syntax is the same as `yq` dot notation which is explained in more detail in a later section.
         - `template` : `string` - Specifies how the field should get its value.
 For example: `"${common.replicas}"` means the generated Helm chart which contains the `values.yaml` there is the `common` field, and inside it `replicas` as shown below.
             ```console
             $ cat values.yaml